wmeikle33/Financial-Data-Management-Program/README.md

 # FinMerge (Sample / Redacted)

 Public, redaction‑safe sample of a company tool that **combines multiple Excel/CSV files with financial data** into a unified output.
-This repo demonstrates **architecture, interfaces, tests, CLI, and CI** — while keeping your **proprietary connectors and rules private**.
+This repo demonstrates sample code — while keeping your **proprietary connectors and rules private**.

 > ✅ Safe to share publicly.
 Proprietary logic (ERP connectors, mapping rules, conversions) is *not* included.